-Responsibilities include uniformed patrols and crime prevention services to protect life and property, offering proactive support of student and staff initiatives, develop and maintain a positive rapport with students, faculty, staff, and members of the surrounding neighborhoods.
-Coordinating and cooperating with various University administrators in the preliminary and follow-up investigation of complaints.
-Reporting criminal offenses and disruptions, enforcing University policies and regulations, State laws and Baltimore City Ordinances.
-Writing reports and keeping records, Position involves shift work and rotating days off.
-Work will be supervised on a daily basis by the on-duty Campus Safety and Security Shift Commander.
+Responsibilities include uniformed patrols and crime prevention services to protect life and property; offering proactive support of student and staff initiatives; development and maintaining a positive rapport with students, faculty, staff, visitors and members of the surrounding neighborhoods; coordinating and cooperating with various University administrators in the preliminary and follow-up investigation of complaints; reporting criminal offenses and disruptions; enforcing University policies and regulations, state laws and Baltimore City Ordinances; overseeing student monitors; writing reports and keeping records; monitoring electronic surveillance equipment and key access control.
+Position involves shift work, some overtime, and may include schedule changes as needed to meet security requirements.

-*This position is a non-sworn, unarmed position within the current security organization.
-Shift assignments are determined by the needs of the department (assigned after training is complete).
+Note: This is a non-sworn, unarmed position within the current security organization.

 Specific Duties & Responsibilities

 Actively participate in crime prevention and community policing activities.

 Respond to routine and emergency calls for various types of service and take action as appropriate.

 Conduct investigations; maintain confidentiality while writing clear, concise and accurate reports.